pensjonatus/flash-fiction/blog/ambushed.md

 ---
-title: 'Ambushed'
+title: Ambushed
 date: '2013-02-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 They were just friends hanging out after work, they both had somebody.
 He was